shan4035/DermaCon-IN-code/README.md

 # DermaCon-IN: A Multi-concept Annotated Dermatological Image Dataset of Indian Skin Disorders for Clinical AI Research

+## 📦 Dataset Availability
+The **DermaCon-IN** dataset will be hosted on **Harvard Dataverse**.
 The repository in Harvard Dataverse contains the code, models, and metadata used for training and evaluating multi-concept dermatology models on the DermaCon-IN dataset.

 ---

 ## 📁 Folder Structure

+The below information is regarding the structure in the Dataverse.
+The dataset is loaded into 2 .zip files.
+Please extract into `./DATASET` before running any script.
 ```
 DermaCon-IN/
 │